gabrieldavison/gabrieldavison/README.md

 ### Hi, my names Gabriel and I am a teacher turned programmer based in London.

-I love building software that aids self expression or solves a specific problem in my life.
+I love building software that aids self expression or helps to solve a problem.

 I work mostly with Javascript, React and Node.js to build full stack web applications.
 Lately I have also been picking up Ruby and Rails in my spare time.